YugabyteDB-Samples/yugastore-java/README.md

 You can also [try the app out](https://yugastore-ui.cfapps.io/) online, it is hosted on [Pivotal Web Services](https://run.pivotal.io/).

+# Features

+* Written fully in Spring
+* Desgined for multi-region and Kubernetes-native deployments
+* Features 6 microservices
+* Uses a discovery service that the microservices register with
+* Sample data has over 6K products in the store

 ## Architecture

 The architecture diagram of YugaStore is shown below.